cfpb/regulations-site/README.md

 ## Features

-* Navigability: Instead of the monolithic text usually used to represent regulations, proper indentation, spacing, etc. presents the text in a clean, readable form.
+* Navigability: Instead of the monolithic text usually used to represent regulations, proper indentation, spacing, etc., this presents the text in a clean, readable form.
 * Inline Interpretations: Associated interpretations are displayed right along side the paragraph/section/appendix they are interpreting.